2017 SFBTA Research Awards

 - Methods, procedures, and analysis to be/being used

-- Significance of the study to the SF field
+- Significance of the study to the SFBT field

 - A detailed description/outline of how the grant funds will be used

-The SFBTA Research Committee, who will make the final decision on the award, will review the application proposals.
+The SFBTA Research Committee will review the application proposals and will make the final decision on the award.
 The award decision will be based on the following criteria:

-- Appropriateness and significance of the study to the SF field and in meeting the goals of the Solution Focused Brief Therapy Association (SFBTA)
+- Appropriateness and significance of the study to the SFBT field and in meeting the goals of the Solution Focused Brief Therapy Association (SFBTA)

 - Appropriateness of the methods, procedures, and analysis to the proposed goals of the study

 - Likelihood of the project being completed and disseminated

 Deadlines and Announcement of Award

-Application proposals must be received by the SFBTA Research Committee by June 30, 2016.
-The recipients of the award will be notified by August 30, 2016 award ceremony will be hosted at the 2016 SFBTA Annual Conference in Halifax, Nova Scotia, November 3-6 2016.
+Application proposals must be received by the SFBTA Research Committee by July 15, 2017.
+The recipients of the award will be notified by August 30, 2017, and the official award ceremony will be hosted at the 2017 SFBTA Annual Conference, November 8-11, 2017 in Santa Fe, New Mexico.
 The funds will be made available immediately after the Conference.
 The recipients of the Research Awards should plan to attend the annual conference for the award ceremony.

 Conditions of Acceptance